 Using a general Internet browser such as

-Internet Explorer or Mozilla, search "climate change".
+Internet Explorer, Firefox, Google Chrome (or something new) search "climate change".
 Leave that

 window open.
 Open a new window and search "climate change" in an